BuildForSDGCohort2/Team-085-Backend/CONTRIBUTING.md

     ```
     to add the new dependencies to the requirements.txt file.

+- Any environment variables or builds specific to your local computer, and are not required for the production build should be commented out in the `[setup.sh](setup.sh)` file.
+A local file with the `--local` suffix should be created to contain this local specific secrets, so they can be automatically ignored.
+    **Example**:<br>
+    `setup--local.sh`

 ## Issues

 The development progress will be tracked using issues.
 Issues will be created whenever a new feature needs to be added, a bug needs to be fixed, or any change needs to be made to the code, dependencies or documentation.
 Before opening a new issue, always check to confirm there are no open issues addressing it already.